xshalan/PopularMovies-Udacity/README.md

 - [x] When a movie poster thumbnail is selected, the movie details screen is launched.
 - [x] In a background thread, app queries the /movie/popular or /movie/top_rated API for the sort criteria specified in the settings menu.

-> **Reviewer comment:**

->  In my perspective, you have done a perfect job implementing popular movie stage 1 and the format of your codes is extremely standard and your codes are easy to be understood.
+> **Reviewer comment:** In my perspective, you have done a perfect job implementing popular movie stage 1 and the format of your codes is extremely standard and your codes are easy to be understood.
 Great job for your popular movie stage 1!
 Hope to see your stage 2 codes soon! :)

 ----------

 #### <i class="icon-file"></i> Stage 2
+- [ ] Tablet Mode.
  -[ ] UI contains an element (e.g., a spinner or settings menu) to toggle the sort order of the movies by: most popular, highest rated.

 - [ ] Movie Details layout contains a section for displaying trailer videos and user reviews.